The Kreuzkamm seen from the north, near the Breslauer Hütte.

 The first recorded ascent was by Franz Senn, the famous mountaineering priest of the Ötztal, and Cyprian Granbichler in 1865.

 Towering 1500 m above Vent, the Talleitspitze is the first significant summit on the Kreuzkamm

 The nearest village is Vent (1900m), almost at the end of the road in the Venter valley, which itself is a small side valley deep in the long Ötztal valley.
 There are good bus connections from Ötztal Bahnhof (train station).
 See the ÖBB travel portal

 .
 The nearest airport is Innsbruck, but it's a small one.
 Munich is not all that far away either.

 By car you can reach Vent from the north, via Ötztal Bahnhof, or from the south, over the high Timmelsjoch.
 At night as well as from late fall to late spring the Timmelsjoch road is closed, and if there is a lot of snow it can be closed at any other time as well.
 For more information, see Timmelsjoch - Passo Rombo

 If the pass is closed, the alternative route from the south is a big detour over the Brenner to Innsbruck, and then enter the Ötztal from the northern side.

-From Vent it's a two hour hike on a dirt road to the Martin Busch Hütte, which lies right next to the mountain.
-The road is not open to the public, but is used by the staff of the hut, and you can have your pack transported up the road from Vent.
+From Vent it's a two hour hike on a dirt road (no public motorized vehicles) to the Martin Busch Hütte, which lies right next to the mountain.
+The road is used by the staff of the hut, and you can have your pack transported up the road from Vent.

 At first the trail ascends steep grassy slopes, until it levels off around 2900m.
 There are a couple of small lakes in this area, the largest one being the Brizzi See, formerly known as the Samoar See (See is German for lake).
 This is a great spot for a picnic.